NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Enforcing all of these requirements will require applying multiple techniques.
 Begin by laying out the parts to match the layout on the red board.
 Then read on for tips on how to implement the rest of the requirements.

-Just to drive home how delicate this part of the design is:  I have here on my desk a packages containing 25 remote control boards that have a range of about 4 inches because I got overconfident about how much I could mess around with the antenna layout.
+Just to drive home how delicate this part of the design is:  I have here on my desk a package containing 25 remote control boards that have a range of about 4 inches because I got overconfident about how much I could mess around with the antenna layout.
 Don't do that :-(

 #### The Antenna